rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter08_decision-risk.md

 - **Target Cpk** (e.g., ≥ 1.33)
 - **Regulatory or internal tolerances**

+*Important: These thresholds are not regulatory requirements but typical industry practice.
+Acceptance limits should be defined within the company’s Quality System, considering product criticality and regulatory expectations.*

 These thresholds **transform raw statistics into actionable decisions.**

 ---